Welcome, all those who found their way here from Dr Terry Wahls’ Facebook mention of my post on the metabolic hypothesis of MS from three years ago.

 - very high on omega-3 containing foods (I make sure they’re also low in omega-6; I choose my nuts carefully, for instance: macadamia or pistachio)

-- high on animal protein—grass-fed rather than grain-fed (lamb and beef), or free-range (chickens that eat insects etc rather than grains) or wild (salmon, trout, mackerel)
+- high on animal protein—grass-fed rather than grain-fed (lamb and beef), or free-range (chickens that eat insects etc rather than grains) or wild (salmon, trout, mackerel); and, oh, it’s got to be fresh!

 - high on leafy vegetables (cabbage and brussel sprouts, cauliflower, salad greens)